IloBe/NLP_Disaster_Messages_Relief_master/README.md

 The messages are short and an imbalanced data distribution exists.

 ![Multiple Label Distribution:][image3]

+The correlations of the categories is shown in the correlation matrix.

+![Categories Correlation Matrix:][image4]

+Correlation values >0.8 are relevant.
+This fits to the infrastructure features.
+Around value 0.8 is the feature combination direct_report and request.
+The category child_alone is empty and therefore a grey column and row appeared.
+All this shall be handled with the ML pipeline model implementation and not directly with the dataset.

 ### Implementation
 The implemented project components are: